mozilla-services/merino-py/docs/ops.md

     as a floating point number.
 Defaults to 0.3.
   - `query_timeout_sec` (`MERINO_PROVIDERS_ACCUWEATHER__QUERY_TIMEOUT_SEC`) - A floating
     point (in seconds) indicating the maximum waiting period when Merino queries Accuweather for weather forecasts.
-This will overwrite the default query timeout `merino.runtime.query_timeout_sec`.
+This will override the default query timeout `merino.runtime.query_timeout_sec` for this provider.
   - `api_key` (`MERINO_PROVIDERS__ACCUWEATHER__API_KEY`) - The API key to Accuweather's API
     endpoint.
 In production, this should be set via environment variable as a secret.
   - `url_base` (`MERINO_PROVIDERS__ACCUWEATHER__URL_BASE`) - The base URL of Accuweather's